skeezicsb/PERQemu/PERQemu/Readme-source.txt

 The next major release will incorporate all of the changes since v0.5.0 to add PERQ-2 configurations, along with an expanded library of pre-built, bundled hard disk images.
-This is currently in development on the "experiments" branch and is slated to be released to main as PERQemu v0.7.5, hopefully early in 2025.
+This is currently in development on the "experiments" branch and is slated to be released to main as PERQemu v0.7.5, hopefully in Q2 2025.

-PERQemu v0.6.5 incorporates all of the changes since v0.5.5 to bring up the EIO board and new Z80 subsystem.
+PERQemu v0.6.x incorporates all of the changes since v0.5.5 to bring up the EIO board and new Z80 subsystem.
 All of the PERQ-2/EIO 20-bit configurations are now configurable, with 8" Micropolis or 5.25" MFM hard disks.
-This pre-release does not yet include additional bundled disk images.
+These interim releases also include a number of bug fixes (RasterOp, Victim register) that correct issues with PNX installations.

 PERQemu v0.5.8 is an interim release to allow access to early EIO/Micropolis hard disk support.